CleverCloud/doc.clever-cloud.com/deploy/application/php/tutorials/tutorial-symfony.md

 {{< readfile "/content/partials/set-env-vars.md" >}}

-## Configure your Symphony application
+## Configure your Symfony application
 ### Configure `DocumentRoot`

 Add a new [environment variable](#setting-up-environment-variables-on-clever-cloud) called `CC_WEBROOT` and set `/public` as its value `CC_WEBROOT=/public`.